noolsjs/nools/readme.md

 ### Async Actions

-If your action is async you can use the third argument which should called when the action is completed.
+If your action is async you can use the third argument which should be called when the action is completed.

 ```javascript
 function (facts, engine, next) {